simplyequipped/pyjs8call/README.md

 Monitors JS8Call tx text for queued outgoing messages.
 Notification of a message status change is handled via callback function.

+**Heartbeat Monitor** (pyjs8call.hbmonitor)

+Sends a heartbeat message on a time interval.

+**Time Monitor** (pyjs8call.timemonitor)

+Monitors a group, station, or all activity for time drift data and synchronizes local time drift.
+Enable automatic synchronization to the specified source on a time interval.
+Synchronizes to the @TIME group by default.

+Time master functionality is also implemented which sends outgoing messages on a time interval that other stations can use to synchronize their time drift.
+Targets the @TIME group by default.

 &nbsp;

 ### Examples